ArmanSingh1994/Fall2019/Final Exam Information.md

 ### Test format and rules

 -   You have two (2) hours to complete the test.
--   Final exaMidterm is written on paper.
+-   Final exam is written on paper.
 Bring lots of pens, pencils, erasers, and a rule to draw.

 Format breakdown